-Physician(s) and other qualified health care professional(s) may each provide a portion of the face-to-face and non-face-to-face work related to the service.
-When time is being used to select the appropriate level of services for which time-based reporting is allowed, the time personally spent by the physician(s) and other qualified health care professional(s) assessing and managing the patient and/or counseling, educating, communicating results to the patient/family/caregiver on the date of the encounter is summed to define total time.
+Physician(s) and other qualified healthcare provider(s) may each provide a portion of the face-to-face and non-face-to-face work related to the service.
+When time is being used to select the appropriate level of services for which time-based reporting is allowed, the time personally spent by the physician(s) and other qualified healthcare provider(s) assessing and managing the patient and/or counseling, educating, communicating results to the patient/family/caregiver on the date of the encounter is summed to define total time.
 Only distinct time should be summed (i.e., when two or more individuals jointly meet with or discuss the patient, only the time of one individual should be counted).